slerman12/Help-me/2-Opposing-views.md

 "A lot of people bring their children here.
 They think that showing children to us will gain them sympathy, and pity."

-"I thought I didn’t have to bring them, the documentation said we didn’t."
+"I thought I didn’t have to bring them.
+The documentation said we didn’t."

 "Yes yes, you’re right," the interviewer said.
 "Why, to America, you're going?"